-- RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.backup_progress and mysql.backup_history, and also SELECT on mysql.backup_history. - SUPER, to enable and disable logging, and to optimize locking in order to minimize disruption to database processing. - REPLICATION CLIENT, to retrieve the binary log position, which is stored with the backup. - PROCESS, to process DDL statements with the ALGORITHM = INPLACE clause.
+- RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.backup_progress and mysql.backup_history, and also SELECT and ALTER on mysql.backup_history. - SUPER, to enable and disable logging, and to optimize locking in order to minimize disruption to database processing. - REPLICATION CLIENT, to retrieve the binary log position, which is stored with the backup.

-To create a MySQL user (mysqlbackup in this example) and set the above-mentioned privileges for the user to connect from localhost, issue statements like the following from the mysql client program:
+To set these privileges for a MySQL user (mysqlbackup in this example) connecting from localhost, issue statements like the following from the mysql client program:

-''' CREATE USER 'mysqlbackup'@'localhost' IDENTIFIED BY 'password'; GRANT RELOAD ON .
-TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, SELECT, DROP, UPDATE ON mysql.backup_history TO 'mysqlbackup'@'localhost'; GRANT REPLICATION CLIENT ON .
+''' GRANT RELOAD ON .
+TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, SELECT, ALTER, DROP, UPDATE ON mysql.backup_history TO 'mysqlbackup'@'localhost'; GRANT REPLICATION CLIENT ON .
 TO 'mysqlbackup'@'localhost'; GRANT SUPER ON .
-TO 'mysqlbackup'@'localhost'; GRANT PROCESS ON .
 TO 'mysqlbackup'@'localhost'; '''

-The following additional privileges are required for using specific features of MySQL Enterprise Backup:
+The following additional privileges are required for using transportable tablespaces (TTS) to back up and restore InnoDB tables:

-- For using transportable tablespaces (TTS) to back up and restore InnoDB tables: - LOCK TABLES and SELECT for backing up tables. - CREATE for restoring tables. - DROP for dropping tables if the restore fails for some reasons. - FILE for restoring tables in external tablespaces outside of the server's data directory. - · For creating tape backups using the System Backup to Tape (SBT) API: - CREATE, INSERT, DROP, and UPDATE on the mysql.backup_sbt_history table
+- LOCK TABLES and SELECT for backing up tables. - CREATE for restoring tables. - DROP for dropping tables if the restore fails for some reasons. - FILE for restoring tables in external tablespaces outside of the server's data director.

-Set those additional privileges if you are using the features that require them.
-To set all of them, issue a statement like the following from the mysql client program:
+To set these privileges, issue a statement like the following from the mysql client program:

-''' GRANT LOCK TABLES, SELECT, CREATE, DROP, FILE ON .
-TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_sbt_history TO 'mysqlbackup'@'localhost'; '''
+GRANT LOCK TABLES, SELECT, CREATE, DROP, FILE ON .
+TO 'mysqlbackup'@'localhost';

-4.1.3 Designate a Location for the Backup Directory
+4.1.3 Designate a Location for Backup Data